lucaxgomex/python-cybersecurity-tools/README.md

-## Basic Python Script for Cybersecurity
+# Basic Python Tools for Cybersecurity

 The Python programming language is well-known for its automation operations, libraries, machine learning applications and community support.